mkarner07/mkarner07.github.io/_posts_not_published/2026-08-20-Part-1-Building-a-Decision-Centric-Productivity-System.md

 - **Decision**: Similar to risks, knowledge elements that mainly revolve around a decision are labeled as decisions.
 - **Guide**: These knowledge elements are a bit different.
 They are more explanatory in nature and are used when knowledge exists in a process-oriented form that may need to be applied again in the future.
 They are essentially how-to guides.
 - **Concept**: These are knowledge elements that are more idea-like and exploratory.
+- **Pattern**: These are knowledge elements that combine knowledge and information from multiple other elements and/or describe if patterns are emerging

 Another important aspect of knowledge elements is their inherent structure.
 Every element contains the following sections: